Radhach9027/VideoStreaming/README.md

 Options:

-Reachability check
+1.Reachability check
-Loading indicator while video is about load.
+2.Loading indicator while video is about load.
-Able to see selected thumbnail with green check mark and bounce animation.
+3.Able to see selected thumbnail with green check mark and bounce animation.
-Scroll to selected thumbnail.
+4.Scroll to selected thumbnail.
-Tap on player to dismiss thumbnail.
+5.Tap on player to dismiss thumbnail.

 Note: Two player were implemented and below are the details.